ragnarok22/drones_api/README.md

     python manage.py runserver

 ## load testing data
+This project create for you an administration account with username `admin` and password `admin1`.

 For providing initial data for models you can run this commands:

     python manage.py loaddata drones  # this create somes drones